Get multiple custom offers at once

 Student loans are typically the least pernicious types of debt compared to credit card debt and auto loans.

-Student loan interest rates tend to be lower and allow an extended repayment period.
-They’re also unsecured, which means that you don’t risk losing any personal collateral should you need to stop paying them for a certain time.
-Though you would want to repay $10,000 in credit card debt ASAP, $10,000 in student loan debt is typically not so bad to pay off at the minimum payment rate in order to free up some funds for buying a home.
+In general, student loan interest rates tend to be lower and the loans typically allow an extended repayment period.
+Student loans are also unsecured, which means that you don’t risk losing any personal collateral should you need to stop paying them for a certain time.
+Though you would want to repay $10,000 in credit card debt as soon as possible, $10,000 in student loan debt is typically not so bad to pay off at the minimum payment rate in order to free up some funds for buying a home.

 Having student loans doesn’t necessarily put the kibosh on buying a home.

-As shown, there’s no clear-cut right or wrong answer.
+There’s no clear-cut right or wrong answer.
 There are strong arguments for buying a home right now, as well as equally solid arguments in favor of waiting.
-Base your decision on whether to pay off student loans or buy a house on your finances, priorities, and goals.
+Base your decision on whether to pay off student loans or buy a house on your finances, priorities and goals.

 Get multiple mortgage offers at once